 About AWS CloudTrail and Alert Logic

-AWS CloudTrail is an Amazon Web Services (AWS) service that logs activity all of your AWS account activity.
+AWS CloudTrail is an Amazon Web Services (AWS) (AWS) service that logs activity all of your AWS account activity.
 AWS CloudTrail records actions taken by a user, role, or AWS service as events.
 Recorded actions include those taken in the AWS Management Console, AWS Command Line Interface, and AWS SDKs and APIs.

 AWS CloudTrail is enabled on your AWS account when you create it.
 AWS allows you to create additional trails to record events in specific regions and deliver them to a specified S3 bucket.
 For more information, see the AWS document How CloudTrail Works.

 How Alert Logic products work with AWS CloudTrail

 Alert Logic products treat API activity data as any another data source to capture and manage.
 Alert Logic Network IDS and Alert Logic Log Management with LogReview integrate with AWS CloudTrail to collect API activity data within an AWS account, and then combines the data with log data from other applications and systems.